guybrush262/sentiment-analysis/README.md

 # Sentiment Analysis in Home Assistant

 Integrate a model for language analysis to interpret people's mood.
-To this end, ChatGPT can analyze text/video to identify feelings in terms of both polarity (positive, negative, or neutral) and detected emotion (joy, sadness, anger, fear, surprise, disgust), as well as calculate the magnitude of emotions (by assigning a numerical value to them).
+To this end, ChatGPT can analyze text/video to identify feelings in terms of emotions such as joy, sadness, anger, fear, surprise, disgust (as alternative could identify polarity such as positive, negative, neutral), as well as calculate the magnitude of emotions (by assigning a numerical value to them).
 In this way, the result of Sentiment Analysis can be used together with other integrations to:
 - Suggest activities based on mood
 - Suggest music playlists